GregGGregGreG/AkvelonTestTask/README.md

   - Now, go to the "target" folder and copy .war to tomcat's "webapps" directory
   - Setup database (See Additional notes for path to script)
   - Then, install and launch tomcat (ubuntu: give permissions to "startup.sh" and "catalina.sh", then execute "startup.sh" from tomcat's bin directory; windows: just execute "startup.bat" from command line)
-  - Go to "localhost:8080/AkvelonTestTask/" (port may be different, depends of your settings)
+  - Go to "localhost:8080/AkvelonTestTask/" (port may be different, depends on your settings)

 Additional notes:
-  - Database connection properties can be found in file src/main/resources/db.properties
+  - Database connection parameters can be found in src/main/resources/db.properties
   - Script for database table creation: src/main/resources/sql/test_db_person_info.sql